Left vagus nerve. Vagus nerve - symptoms and treatment of the problem. Anatomy and physiology

 The abdominal part of the vagus nerve is represented by the anterior and posterior vagus trunks emerging from the esophageal plexus and their branches:

 1. the anterior vagus trunk (truncus vagalis anterior) passes from the anterior surface of the esophagus to the anterior wall of the stomach, located along its lesser curvature.
-From the anterior vagus trunk to the stomach, the anterior gastric branches (rr. gastricianteriores) and the hepatic branches (rr. hepatici) depart, which go between the sheets of the lesser omentum to the liver;
+From the anterior vagus trunk, the anterior gastric branches (rr. gastricianteriores) and hepatic branches (rr. hepatici) extend to the stomach, which go between the leaves of the lesser omentum to the liver;

-2. posterior vagal trunk (truncus vagalis posterior) passes to back wall stomach, located mainly along its lesser curvature.
+2. the posterior vagus trunk (truncus vagalis posterior) passes to back wall stomach, located mainly along its lesser curvature.
 The posterior vagus trunk gives off the posterior gastric branches (rr. gastrici posteriores) and celiac branches (rr. coeliaci), which go along the left gastric artery to the celiac plexus.

-Vagus fibers conduct impulses to organs in the head region (they innervate the larynx, palate and middle ear region), as well as the chest and abdominal cavities.
+Vagal fibers conduct impulses to organs in the head (innervate the larynx, palate and middle ear), as well as the chest and abdominal cavities.

-The main functions of the vagus nerve are associated with the work of the parasympathetic nervous system.
-What does it mean? - IN nervous system Man has a pair of opposites - the sympathetic and parasympathetic nervous system.
+The main functions of the vagus nerve are related to the functioning of the parasympathetic nervous system.
+What does it mean? - IN nervous system Human beings have a pair of opposites – the sympathetic and parasympathetic nervous systems.

-Parasympathetic nervous system - prepares the body for relaxation, recuperation, digestion of food, sleep, sex and other activities associated with pleasure.
-Thus, the vagus nerve partly regulates the mood and sleep of a person.
+Parasympathetic nervous system - prepares the body for relaxation, recuperation, digestion of food, sleep, sex and other activities related to pleasure.
+Thus, the vagus nerve partly regulates a person’s mood and sleep.

-With chronic overexcitation of the nervous system, muscle hypertonicity And similar conditions vagus nerve dysfunction.
+With chronic overexcitation of the nervous system, muscle hypertonicity And similar conditions Vagus nerve dysfunction may be suspected.

 Where is the vagus nerve located? – You can feel it yourself directly in the hole under the earlobe.

-Coming out of the jugular foramen of the brain, the vagus descends along the side of the neck as part of the neurovascular bundle along with the carotid artery and internal jugular vein.
+Coming from the jugular foramen of the brain, the vagus descends along the side of the neck as part of the neurovascular bundle along with the carotid artery and internal jugular vein.
 Passes near the trachea and pharynx, innervating them.
-Further, the vagus passes into the chest cavity, its right branch goes next to the right subclavian artery, and the left - in front of the aortic arch.
+Next, the vagus passes into the chest cavity, its right branch runs next to the right subclavian artery, and the left one is in front of the aortic arch.
 Both branches approach the lower part of the esophagus, passing from it in front and behind, and regulate its functions.
-Further, through the opening of the diaphragm, both nerve fibers enter the abdominal cavity.
+Next, through the opening of the diaphragm, both nerve fibers enter the abdominal cavity.
 They innervate the stomach.
-Then part of the fibers goes to the liver, part - to the celiac (or solar) plexus.
-From the celiac plexus, the fibers are suitable for all organs of the abdominal cavity, except lower divisions colon and pelvic organs.
+Then some of the fibers go to the liver, some to the celiac (or solar) plexus.
+From the celiac plexus, fibers approach all organs of the abdominal cavity, except lower sections colon and pelvic organs.

-The vagus nerve in its composition has fibers responsible for motor skills and sensory (mixed type), but all its activity is still associated with the autonomic nervous system - from the word "vegetable" - "vegetable" (that which cannot be controlled by consciousness) - as opposed to somatic nervous system - from the word "soma" - "body" (we can consciously control the movement of muscles).
+The vagus nerve contains fibers responsible for motor skills and sensory skills (mixed type), but all its activities are still connected with the autonomic nervous system - from the word “vegetable” - “vegetable” (that which cannot be controlled by consciousness) - in contrast somatic nervous system - from the word “soma” - “body” (we can consciously control muscle movement).

-Since the vagus nerve innervates the larynx, its damage leads to problems with speech and uncomfortable swallowing, to the loss of the gag reflex.
-Job disruption gastrointestinal tract- also one of the manifestations of vagus dysfunction, manifested in loss of appetite, there may be a feeling of satiety after taking a small amount food.
+Since the vagus nerve innervates the larynx, damage to it leads to problems with speech and uncomfortable swallowing, and loss of the gag reflex.
+Disruption gastrointestinal tract– also one of the manifestations of vagal dysfunction, manifested in loss of appetite, a feeling of satiety may occur after taking small quantity food.

 One of the causes of damage to the vagus nerve is diabetes.
-The mechanism that destroys nerve fibers, has not been fully explored.
-The causes of damage and irritation of the vagus nerve can also be injuries to the body received, for example, during car accident and others when a pinched nerve has occurred.
-Surgery can also affect how the nerve works.
+A mechanism that destroys nerve fibers, has not been fully studied.
+Damage and irritation of the vagus nerve can also be caused by injuries to the body, for example, during car accident and others when a pinched nerve occurs.
+Surgery can also affect the functioning of the nerve.

 Preparation:

-• Sit upright in a chair with your hands folded in your lap
+• Sit upright on a chair with your hands on your knees

 • Place both feet on the floor and take a deep breath